ellisk42/ec/Readme.md

 ```
 from within the main project directory.
 You might need a recent version of git; 2.7.4 worked.

-### Blocks world domain

-Implemented in `tower.py`.
-To install the dependencies, do:
+### Miscellaneous python dependencies

+This should install all of the Python packages that you need.
+Not all
+of these are needed for any particular domain, but all of these are
+required by at least one domain.

 ```
+pip install dill
+pip install sexpdata
-pip install box2d
+pip install Box2D-kengz
 pip install pygame
 pip install pycairo
 pip install psutil